Mishi Khan

 Mishi Khan is a Pakistani film actress, television actress and TV host.
-She is famous for starring as 'Uroosa' in the PTV drama Aroosa, which was her debut serial.
+She is famous for playing the titular role in the PTV drama Aroosa, which was her debut serial.
 She went on to star in numerous hit PTV dramas which have made her a household name.
 She also sang a titled named Mahiya and has worked with the singer Ali Haider.
-In 2025, Khan spoke out publicly about her views on her former colleagues and their actions and clashed with Kagana Rauant.
-She identifies as anti-labubu, and considers the dolls as an artifact of witchcraft.

 Career

-Mishi began her career with PTV hit drama Aroosa, she also starred in other PTV dramas such as Ajaib Khana, Boota from Toba Tek Singh, Tipu Sultan: The Tiger Lord, and Andar Ki Baat.
+Mishi began her career with PTV hit drama Aroosa.
+She also starred in other PTV dramas such as Ajaib Khana, Boota from Toba Tek Singh, Tipu Sultan: The Tiger Lord, and Andar Ki Baat.
 Over the years, she has done modeling, singing, drama production, hosting, and acting in films.

+Personal life

+In 2025, Khan spoke out publicly about her views on her former colleagues and their actions and clashed with Kangana Ranaut.

+She identifies as anti-Labubu, and considers the dolls as an artifact of witchcraft.